Series: Madison Cruz Mystery #5

-“I need to run,” said the sweet voice, “and feed the girls right now.
+“I need to run,” said the sweet voice, “and feed these silly babies right now.
 Bye-Bye.”
 She hung up.

 Madison blinked and laughed, looking down at the phone.
 “That was abrupt.
 I guess her kitty cats were calling.”
 She heard the sound of a coffee cup clashing with a saucer.
-She looked up at Mr. Cooperson, and squinted at him.
-“Are you alright?”
+She looked up at Mr. Cooperson and squinted at him.
+“Are you all right?”

-His color suddenly drained from his face, as coffee spilled from the table.
+His color suddenly drained from his face, as the coffee spilled from the table.

 Alarmed, Madison sprang from her chair, still clutching her script, confused by what she saw.
 “Mr. Cooperson?”